 We apply ambient noise tomography to significant data resources available across Tibet and the surrounding regions, including seismic stations from the permanent Federation of Digital Seismographic Networks (FDSN), several temporary US PASSCAL installations in and around Tibet, and the Chinese provincial networks surrounding Tibet.
-These networks comprise about 600 stations, which yield between 5000 and 45000 dispersion measurements depending on period and provide unprecedented path coverage across the entire Tibetan Plateau.
+These networks comprise about 600 stations, which yield between 5000 and 45000 high quality dispersion measurements depending on period and provide unprecedented path coverage across the entire Tibetan Plateau.
 We devote considerable effort to data quality control by checking instrument responses, comparing the two-sided arrivals in the cross-correlations, comparing SNR and analyzing data coherence during tomography.
-Data quality from Chinese stations is overall lower than that from PASSCAL stations.
+Data quality from Chinese stations is overall lower than that from PASSCAL stations because PASSCAL stations are equipped with true broadband sensors.
 However, dispersion measurements that pass the three selection criteria (inter-station distance, SNR, and data coherence) obtained from the Chinese stations are as good as those from PASSCAL stations.
 Ambient noise cross-correlations are performed on these networks from 2003 to 2009.
-Inter-station Rayleigh phase dispersion curves at 6-50 sec are measured from cross-correlations of vertical components and then used to invert for Rayleigh phase velocity maps.
+Inter-station Rayleigh wave phase dispersion curves at periods from 6-50 sec are measured from cross-correlations of vertical components and then used to invert for Rayleigh phase velocity maps.

 The resulting phase velocity maps have resolutions between 100 and 200 km across most of the Tibetan Plateau and reveal a wealth of velocity features associated with tectonic structures.
 Rayleigh phase velocity maps at short periods show strong low velocity anomalies correlated with the major sedimentary basins of Tarim, Junggar, Qaidam and Sichuan and the Ordos Block.
-At intermediate and long periods (>25 s), high velocity anomalies are observed in the Tarim Basin, the Ordos Block and the Sichuan Basin, indicating strong lithosphere beneath these regions.
-Phase velocities in the Tibetan Plateau are overall lower than in the surrounding regions, indicating the crust in the Tibetan is warmer and weaker.
-Phase velocities in northern Tibet are lower than in southern Tibet, which may suggest spatially varying mechanisms for the uplift of Tibet.
+At intermediate and long periods (>25 s), high velocity anomalies are observed in the Tarim Basin, the Ordos Block and the Sichuan Basin.
+Phase velocities in the Tibetan Plateau are lower than in the surrounding regions.
+Phase velocities in northern Tibet are lower than in southern Tibet.